Fact check: Trump's misleading claims about 'catch and release'

 "They are not gang members, they are kids who are fleeing gang recruitment,” Young said.

-Advocates note that many of these children do not speak English, have experienced trauma, and lack the resources to hire attorneys.
+Immigrant-rights advocates note that many of these children do not speak English, have experienced trauma and lack the resources to hire attorneys.
 The majority of kids going through immigration court in recent years do it without an attorney, according to data compiled by Syracuse University.

 “In terms of families, I’ve worked with hundreds of families now over the last few years and in my experience the vast majority are truly fleeing horrific violence," Gilman said.